-Program/Funding Worker Training Creat

-Program/Funding Worker Training Grant

-Type

-Amount A portion or all of employer's cost for

-Timount training workers up to \$25,000

-training workers up to \$25,000

-Interest Penalties (10-year Note plus risk-and overhead

-interest adjustment)

-Term Up to 5 years

-Eligibility -Shall be a business located in or planning

-8 to move to Lexington

-Limited for positions with

-demonstrated longstanding unfilled jobs

--Businesses are among Bluegrass

-Economic Advancement Movement

-targeted industries

--Reimbursable training expenses include

-instructors' salaries, tuition, curriculum

-development and textbooks / manuals

--Shall be current with all federal, state,

-and local taxes

--Shall produce a tradable good or provide

-a tradable service

--Job creation requirement

--Average wages for job creation are

-greater than or equal to125% of the county

-median income

-Performance -Dollars Leveraged

-Indicators -Jobs Retained and Created

--New Revenue Generated

--Total Payroll

-Additional Notes -Reimbursement will cover a portion or all

-of the employer's costs.
-Example: if the

-employer pays 100% of the worker's

-training, they can be reimbursed up to

-50% of their costs.

--Company shall document job creation.

--Retention of an employee in those

-positions for 10 years.

-L
+Program/Funding Type Worker Training Grant Amount A portion or all of employer's cost for training workers up to \$25,000 Interest Penalties (10-year Note plus risk and overhead adjustment) Term Up to 5 years Eligibility -Shall be a business located in or planning to move to Lexington -Limited for positions with demonstrated longstanding unfilled jobs -Businesses are among Bluegrass Economic Advancement Movement targeted industries -Reimbursable training expenses include instructors' salaries, tuition, curriculum development and textbooks / manuals -Shall be current with all federal, state, and local taxes -Shall produce a tradable good or provide a tradable service -Job creation requirement -Average wages for job creation are greater than or equal to125% of the county median income Performance Indicators -Dollars Leveraged -Jobs Retained and Created -New Revenue Generated -Total Payroll Additional Notes -Reimbursement will cover a portion or all of the employer's costs.
+Example: if the employer pays 100% of the worker's training, they can be reimbursed up to 50% of their costs. -Company shall document job creationRetention of an employee in those positions for 10 years.